juniorsundarCasual/TGT/vault/volume-3.chapter-192.md

 #Your weakness will be your undoing!
 Then again, it would be better if you just died.#

-"Well, Teacher is just preparing everyone for the Sect, I guess," Marie reasoned.
+"Well, Sect Leader is just preparing everyone for the Sect, I guess," Marie reasoned.
 "But if you aren't comfortable being a member of the Sect, Jean, you don't have to force yourself.
 I kind of have to, although I am not averse to joining the Sect, since my Master chose to align himself with it.
 Markus here is kind of obligated to do so for the same reason.
 You don't necessarily have to do that.
 Your obligation is first with your Clan."

 "Father said that I can join the Sect if I want to," Jean muttered.
 "And...
 I want to.
 But, I also don't want my magic to maim others.
 My mother always told me that a healer must use their magic for the good of everyone."